zakilur/helm-charts/docs/Getting Started.md

 We've provided two examples:

 - [greymatter-custom.yaml](./greymatter-custom.yaml): showcases the general structure of a Helm values file and shows how top-level values are passed down to subcharts
-- [greymatter-custom-secrets.yaml](./greymatter-custom-secrets.yaml): a values file containing just passwords, secrets, and oher sensitive data
+- [greymatter-custom-secrets.yaml](./greymatter-custom-secrets.yaml): a values file containing just passwords, secrets, and other sensitive data

 ### Basic values